norkskargrot/D_Nocker.github.io/content/games/tinysumo/index.md

 ## The Final Product
 The two sides of the game board, one showing the board which the game is played on and the other the rules:

 <img class = imagewithinpost src="/games/tinysumo/bothsides.png">

+## Demo of play
+I have also created a small demo of play, just containing a walkthrough of a single round of the game.
+While the game rules are entirely contained on the back of the card, this is a convenient reference if players are still confused.
+This demo can be found [here](/games/tinysumo/rules).

 ## The Gameplay
 I would recommend playing the game before reading this section if you can, but no pressure.